carlobonamico/angular-component-based/angular-component-based-01-intro.md

-# PART 1 - Introduction to Angular 2
+# PART 1 - Introduction to Angular

 ## TOPICS
-* From AngularJS 1.5 to Angular 2.0: syntax changes,
+* From AngularJS 1.5 to Angular >2.0: syntax changes,
 * but Component-based architecture remains

-## Angular2 Key Concepts
+## Angular Key Concepts
 Re-implementation of the framework
 * build on best practices
 * target a wider range of platforms